8bitnikita/8bitnikita/README.md

 <!-- <img align="right" width="400" src="https://i.pinimg.com/originals/2c/2d/6f/2c2d6f89218cdb5c6a345d603484755f.gif"> -->
 <img align="right" width="400" src="https://i.pinimg.com/originals/8b/35/fe/8b35fef55fba1a201c9c7a11d3ec3d64.gif">
-From July 2021 I have been studying at the online academy IT-Incubator (it-incubator.by), in the field of Web Application Development (Front-End).
+From July 2021 I have been studying at the online academy IT-INCUBATOR (it-incubator.io), in the field of Web Application Development (Front-end).
 I hone my skills in ReactJS + Redux development using TypeScript every day.

-I practice solving problems using JavaScript on codewars.com

-I am also studying smart contract programming for the Ethereum blockchain platform on Solidity.
+I do not have working experience but I have big desire and enthusiasm to learn and grow in this area.

 <h2></h2>